pop-os/docs/src/getting-started/create-bootable-media/bootable-usb-using-macos.md

     cd Downloads
     ```

 3. Use the `shasum` command to verify your ISO file.
 Make sure the name of the ISO matches exactly what is in your folder.
-The filename varies depending on the ISO version you choose.
+The filename varies depending on the ISO version you chose.

     ```bash
     shasum -a 256 pop-os_21.10_amd64_intel_8.iso